Advertisement Close

 Jordan’s Cinematic Recognition

-Since then the country has been making strives, providing films full of passion that showcase the plight of real people.
+Since then, the country has been making strides to create films that break the oriental lens and that tells the world that Jordan is full of complexity, suffering, beauty, and richness in history.
 In 2015, Jordan gained international recognition and was lauded for their film Theeb, directed by Naji Abu Nowar.
-The film tells the coming of age tale of a Bedouin boy and his adventures with a British offer as they embark to their final destination.
+The film tells the coming of age tale of a Bedouin boy and his adventures with a British officer as they embark to their final destination.
 The story takes place in the province of Hijaz during World War 1 with Jordan still under Ottoman control.
-In 2016, Theeb, the first Jordanian film to made its way to the Academy Awards was nominated for best foreign language film.
+In 2016, Theeb, the first Jordanian film to make its way to the Academy Awards was nominated for best foreign language film.

 Check out Arab America’s blog here!